-Natural diamond is a mineral and rare, solid form of crystalline carbon.
-Most of the diamonds gather defects during their growth cycle.
-Few of these defects or imperfections modify the way light passes through them.
-And what follows determines the diamond’s apparent color by the observer.
-So, these small imperfections hiding inside the colored diamonds are the reason which makes them spectacular.
+Natural diamonds are a mineral and a rare, solid form of crystalline carbon.
+Most diamonds gather defects during their growth cycle.
+A few of these defects or imperfections modify how light passes through the stone, creating a color effect on the observer.
+These slight imperfections hiding inside colored diamonds are what make them spectacular.

 The blue sky meeting the blue sea makes the perfect union in this world.

-Just thought of color blue brings a sense of peace and calmness for the mind and body.
-Imagine how overwhelming it would be to possess a blue diamond.
-But before that, let’s learn more about the blue diamond.
+The thought of the color blue brings a sense of peace and calmness for the mind and body.

-A blue diamond has a noticeable blue tone with color ranging from light blue to deep blue.
-The blue diamond is often accompanied by secondary hues such as violet, gray, or green.
+A blue diamond has a noticeable blue tone with colors ranging from light blue to deep blue.
+In addition, the blue diamond is often accompanied by secondary hues such as violet, gray, or green.

-The blue color of the blue diamond is caused due to the presence of boron in the diamond’s carbon structure.
-When few boron molecules substitute for carbon molecules in the diamond’s structure, it produces a blue color.
-This imperfection or defect changes the way light passes through the diamond crystal and what results for the observer is a blue colored diamond.
-The more boron that substitutes for carbon, the stronger is the blue color of the diamond.
+The blue color of the blue diamond is due to the presence of boron in the diamond's carbon structure.
+When a few boron molecules substitute for carbon molecules in the diamond's structure, it produces a blue color.
+This imperfection or defect changes the way light passes through the diamond crystal and results in a blue color, the more boron that substitutes for carbon, the stronger the blue color of the diamond.

 The Rarity of the Blue Diamond

 Natural blue-colored diamonds are extremely rare.
 Their rare color and high clarity make them exceptionally valuable gems.
-Undoubtedly and indisputably, they are one of the rarest natural colored diamonds.
-(In the colored diamond family, blue, red, pink, orange, purple and green are considered to be the rarest natural colored diamonds).
-It is estimated that blue diamonds account for only 0.1% of the world’s total colored diamonds.
+Blue diamonds are rarer and more expensive than every other fancy color diamonds—except for red diamonds.
+It is estimated that blue diamonds account for only 0.1% of the world's total colored diamonds.

-Very few mines produce blue diamonds – the Cullinan mine in South Africa, the Argyle mine in Western Australia, the Golkonda mine in India and Lesteng mine in South Africa.
+Very few mines produce blue diamonds – the Cullinan mine in South Africa, the Argyle mine in Western Australia, the Golkonda mine in India, and the Lesteng mine in South Africa.